Lieder-Lab/liederDB/README.md

 * Elements to be assigned and corresponding column names should packaged into __separated key-value pair and enclosed in angle brackets <>__, same as <column_name1, column_name2>, <column_value1, column_value2>;
 * The brackets () only indicate
 * Keywords are not case sensitive;
+* All elements save as String in kernel, so default element type is String.
 * __No nesting allowed in <> pair.__